JulijaTand/Beat_the_Heat/README.md

 # Beat_the_Heat
-Our project seeks to explore the feasibility of Germany achieving a renewable energy consumption target by 2030.
+Our project seeks to explore the feasibility of Germany achieving a energy consumption target by 2030.
 By applying predictive models and historical data, we aim to provide insights into the country’s progress toward this ambitious sustainability goal
 ## Hypotheses

 ▪️ H1: 50% of German states consume renewable energy above the country's share.